 After the events of "Captain America: Civil War" it looked as though nothing could reunite our favorite heroes, like Captain America and Iron Man, into fighting against some larger threat.
-But the trailer for "Avengers: Infinity War" shows us that something bigger is coming.
+But the trailer for "Avengers: Infinity War" showed us that something bigger is coming.
 Something that threatens the entire galaxy, bringing together all of the heroes of Earth and space to fight a foe beyond any of them.

 But why is Thanos so scary?